SuboptimalEng/graphite/README.md

 # Graphite
-### (⚠️ Do Not Use)
+### ⚠️ Do not use this as an Editor -- it is just a test run.
-✍️ A local-first Markdown note-taking app built with Vue.js and Electron.
+### ✍️ A local-first Markdown note-taking app built with Vue.js and Electron.